 With the mixer on low speed, add about a one-third of the flour mixture and then one-third of the condensed milk, scraping down the sides of the mixing bowl.
 Repeat two more times: one-third flour mixture and condensed milk and then the remaining one-third of each.

 Pour batter evenly into pan (bang pan on counter to eliminate any air pockets).
+If you would like an extra layer of "I wanna keep my oven clean", wrap the bottom of your springform pan with a layer of tinfoil so any leakage (usually the oil that separates) won't end up on the bottom of your oven!
 Bake until pick inserted in center of cake comes out clean, about 60 to 75 minutes (start checking doneness at 50 minutes since many ovens vary; if it is beginning to brown on top, place a sheet of aluminum foil loosely over the top).

 Let cool in pan on a wire rack for at least 30 minutes.
 Remove sides of pan and let rest for an additional 30 minutes.